Foster Lloyd Brown

 Following retirement in 1995, he taught statistics for another two decades during summers as a professor emeritus, and served as faculty fellow for the college's computer center.
 He refused repeated nominations for distinguished teaching awards.

 He was a devoted husband, father and grandfather; lover of books, all things science, nature and future, history, bad puns, dancing, scuba diving, chess, Scrabble, music, theater, and Mel Brooks films.
 He possessed an indefatigable optimism and enthusiasm for learning.
-Foster was also an avid futurist and early adopter of promising technologies.
+Foster was also an avid futurist and early adopter of promising technologies, including electric cars.
 He served on several community boards.

-He is survived by his wife of 36 years, Rita; daughter, Celeste; son, Wendell (Craig); stepchildren, Ginny (Steven), Paula, Emanuel (Stephanie), and Rebecca; grandson Chase; stepgrandchildren, Michael, Anna, Hannah, Alex (Sarah), and Michaela; his brother, David (Jean); niece, Laurie; nephew, Ahmad, and numerous in-laws.
-He was predeceased by his parents; sister, Mary, and his first wife.
+He is survived by his wife, Rita; daughter, Celeste; son, Wendell ; stepchildren Ginny, Paula, Emanuel, and Rebecca; grandson Charles; stepgrandchildren Michael, Anna, Hannah, Alex, and Michaela; his brother, David; niece, Laurie; nephew, Ahmad, and numerous in-laws.
+He was predeceased by his parents; his sister, Mary, and his first wife.

-He had arranged that his body be given to Albany Medical Center for research.
-A Celebration of Life will be held from 1-4 p.m., Sunday, Jan.
-14, 2018, in the Atrium at Fitzelle Hall at SUNY Oneonta.
-A private family celebration will follow on Foster's next birthday, May 26.
+He had arranged that his body be donated for medical research.
+A Celebration of Life was held Jan.
+14, 2018, in the Atrium at Fitzelle Hall on the SUNY Oneonta, N.Y., campus.

-In lieu of flowers, donations may be made to a scholarship for students created by a former student in his honor, at http://oneonta.edu/give, specifying the “Steven Edelstein '79 Scholarship in Honor of Dr. Foster Brown," in the designation field "other."
+Donations may be made to a scholarship for students created by a former student in Foster's honor, at http://oneonta.edu/give, specifying the “Steven Edelstein '79 Scholarship in Honor of Dr. Foster Brown," in the designation field "other."

 Condolences may be posted at memorialwebsites.legacy.com/fosterbrown